alvarolm/GoGuru/README.md

 Dependencies
 ------------
 GoGuru relies on the guru tool.
-You must install it in order for GoOracle to work.
+You must install it in order for GoGuru to work.
 Run the following on your command line:

 `go get -u golang.org/x/tools/cmd/guru`